 Occurring abundantly on the transgressive surface of erosion and the associated 10-50 cm thick invertebrate skeletal lag deposit, and exclusively on similar flooding surfaces in the early transgressive systems tract is unusual calcareous fossil called Kerunia.
 These interesting robust forms are very diverse in morphology, but commonly have an aperature-like opening and a branching bilateral symmetry not unlike deer antlers.
 This led Dolf Seilacher to suggest that Kerunia was commensal on snails or hermit crabs, the symmetry providing balance.
 In actuality the form of Kerunia is highly diverse and can culuminate in massive calcreous mounds.
 The occurrence of Kerunia exclusively on flooding surfaces and associated, coral-containing skeletal lags of the early TST suggests a strongly environmentally sensitive taxon, perhaps a hydrozoan.

-A prominent basal surface of forced regressions marks the base of a locally thick falling stage systems tract, but only near the base of the clinoform traced in the cross section above (the maximum flooding surface is labeled in the diagram and the upward slope to the left traces the clinoform).
-The surface is characterized by a sharp silty mud-sand contat with well developed Thalassinoides piping sand down into the underlying highstand systems tract muds (which contain interbedded hummocky cross-stratified sands (below).
+A prominent regressive surface of erosion marks the base of a locally thick falling stage systems tract, but only near the base of the clinoform traced in the cross section above (the maximum flooding surface is labeled in the diagram and the upward slope to the left traces the clinoform).
+The surface is characterized by a sharp silty mud-sand contat with well developed Thalassinoides piping sand down into the underlying offshore muds (which contain interbedded hummocky cross-stratified sands (below).
 In many places the FSST is absent, due both to non-deposition and or erosion in up-dip directions and due to complete fluvial excision during the subsequent lowstand.
 In the photograph above, the IVF is visible near the top right, unconformably overlying the FSST sands.
-In the overview photo below, the BSFR is prominent in foreground and can be traced across valley.
-The IVF, capped by the TSE is visible above the FSST sands.
+In the overview photo below, the regressive surface of erosion is prominent in the foreground and can be traced across valley.
+The IVF, capped by the TSE, is visible above the FSST sands.